emilyantosch/shc_pr3_vl/databases/slides_2/main.typ

   - Example: User
     - Either owner of a relation or the DBA can grant (or revoke) selected users the privileges to use a SQL statement (e.g., `SELECT`, `INSERT`, `DELETE`)
     ```sql
-    CREATE USER ‘student' IDENTIFIED BY ‘123’;
+    CREATE USER 'student' IDENTIFIED BY '123';
-    GRANT ALL PRIVILEGES ON COMPANY.Employee TO ‘student’;
+    GRANT ALL PRIVILEGES ON COMPANY.Employee TO 'student';

-    REVOKE DROP ON COMPANY.Employee FROM ‘student’;
+    REVOKE DROP ON COMPANY.Employee FROM 'student';
     SHOW GRANTS FOR student;
     ```
 ]